 Although the German Shepherd and the wolf have the same teeth (42), the wolf has a stronger and larger skull and jaw.

-The stronger skull and jaw work in favor of the wolf’s need to bite and break the bones of its prey in the wild compared to the German Shepherd that relies on readymade, easy-to-chew food.
+The stronger skull and jaw favor the wolf’s need to bite and break the bones of its prey in the wild compared to the German Shepherd, which relies on readymade, easy-to-chew food.

 Head and Eyes

 A wolf’s head is wedge-shaped and large when seen in light with the rest of the body.
-While most dogs have a smaller and narrower head, the German Shepherd’s head mimics the wedge shape of a wolf’s head but is narrower.
+While most dogs have smaller and narrower heads, the German Shepherd’s head mimics the wedge shape of a wolf’s head but is narrower.

 Both the German Shepherd and the wolf have long muzzles.
 However, the wolf’s muzzle stands out in its proportional size, equal to that of its skull.